Informationsansvarig: Jan-Åke Larsson, jan-ake.larsson@liu.se

 Overview

 Quantum Cryptography (QC) is an emerging technology in communication security which is attracting much attention presently.
 It combines cutting-edge quantum technology with classical cryptographic techniques to make communication systems unconditionally secure.
 It was first conceived in the early eighties but the present interest is much dependent on recent technological developments that enable its usage outside the laboratory.
 The benefit of using QC is that the security of the system is based on laws of nature rather than computational complexity, as is the case in so-called Public Key Cryptography.
 The advances in technology has resulted in a few commercial products, from idQuantique and MagiQ Technologies.
 Another less successful attempt was SmartQuantum which recently (2010) went out of business.
 There are a number of other companies that are doing research and product development on QC including Hitachi, NEC, and Siemens, and a number of these have prototypes ready.
 Recently the SECOQC backbone was started in Vienna as the endpoint of an Integrated Project within the Sixth Framework Programme of the European Union.
 Another example is the Swiss Quantum network connecting CERN, the University of Geneva, and the University of Applied Sciences Western Switzerland, which is used to secure data from the Large Hadron Collider.
+In general, the focus of the field is tending towards practical devices for deployment in existing networks, and their security.
+This project is intended to do theoretical but directly applicable research, specifically to establish security of practical (even commercial) systems.

 Another project which is just starting is intended to study one particular encoding technique known as energy-time entanglement, which is very different to its nature from, e.g., polarization entanglement.
 Entanglement is a property that is only present in truly quantum-mechanical systems, and this can be tested via a "Bell inequality", a statistical bound for the results of certain measurements.
 A violation of the bound ensures that the system truly is quantum-mechanical, from which it can be inferred that the intended QC system truly is secure.
 However, energy-time entanglement has been found to need stronger tests than the standard Bell inequality.
 This project aims to evaluate effects of these more restrictive security tests.
 Questions concerning issues like the size of the security margin, noise tolerance, range, and key output rate will be addressed in this project.
 The ultimate goal of this project is to strengthen the security, and to improve the performance of energy-time-entanglement-based QC.
 This will be achieved by using more suitable inequalities as tests of security, made available by recent developments in research on Bell inequalities and their properties.
 Another intent is to go to higher-dimensional systems, where each photon encodes a number ranging from 0 up to some chosen N>1.
 This is relatively easy in the energy-time setup as compared with polarization-based QC, and enables both a higher rate in bits per photon, and better security tests in terms of a stronger violation.
 There are also other extensions such as the behaviour of quantum repeaters using this coding, quantum secret sharing systems, and so on.